python-botogram/botogram/docs/api/telegram.rst

       Reply with the textual *message* in regards to this message.
 You may optionally stop clients from generating a *preview* for any link included in the reply.
-The *syntax* parameter is for defining how the message text should be processed by Telegram.
-Set it to either ``plain`` (no syntax) or ``markdown`` (see Telegram's current `Markdown support`_).
-By default botogram will try to guess which syntax to use by parsing the message.
+The *syntax* parameter is for defining how the message text should be processed by Telegram (:ref:`learn more about rich formatting
-      This feature is not supported by all app clients. *extra* is an optional object which specifies additional reply interface options on the recipient's end, and can be one of the following types:
+      <tricks-messages-syntax>`).  *extra* is an optional object which
+      specifies additional reply interface options on the recipient's end, and can be one of the following types:

         * :py:class:`botogram.ReplyKeyboardMarkup`
         * :py:class:`botogram.ReplyKeyboardHide`